-- Define marketing and the utility (value) it creates for the customer - > Trace the origin of marketing and explain how it has evolved - > Describe the elements of a marketing strategy - Understand the scope of marketing
+- Define marketing and the utility (value) it creates for the customer - Trace the origin of marketing and explain how it has evolved - Describe the elements of a marketing strategy - Understand the scope of marketing

-- ▶ What is marketing?
+- What is marketing?

 - Evolution of marketing

 - Marketing framework

-- Marketing in different sectors
+- Extending the traditional boundaries of marketing

 - Functions of marketing

 Production and marketing of goods and services are the essence of economic life in any society.
 All organizations perform these two basic functions to satisfy their commitments to their stakeholders - the owners, the customers and the society, at large.
 They create a benefit that economists call utility which is the want-satisfying power of a good or service.
 There are four basic kinds of utility - form, time, place and ownership utility.
 Form utility is created when the firm converts raw materials and component inputs into finished goods and services.
 Although marketing provides important inputs that specify consumer preference, the organization's production function is responsible for the actual creation of form utility.
 Marketing function creates time, place and ownership utilities.
 Time and place utility occur when consumers find goods and services available when and where they want to purchase them.
-Online retailers with 24\7 format emphasize time utility.
+Online retailers with 247 format emphasize time utility.
 Vending machines focus on providing place utility for people buying snacks and soft drinks.
 The transfer of title to goods or services at the time of purchase creates ownership utility.

-Туре Description Examples Responsible function Form Conversion of raw materials and com- ponents into finished goods and services Pizza made from several ingredients Production Time Availability of goods and services when consumers want them Dial-a-pizza; deliv- ery guaranteed in 30 minutes.
-Marketing Place Availability of goods and services where consumers want them Delivery at your doorstep Marketing Owner- ship (posses- sion) Ability to transfer title to goods or ser- vices from marketer to buyer Pizza sales (in ex- change for rupees or credit card pay- ment) Marketing
+Type Description Examples Responsible function Form Conversion of raw materials and components into finished goods and services Pizza made from several ingredients Production Time Availability of goods and services when consumers want them Dial-a-pizza; delivery guaranteed in 30 min.
+Marketing Place Availability of goods and services where consumers want them Delivery at your doorstep Marketing Ownership (possession) Ability to transfer title to goods or services from marketer to buyer Pizza sales (in exchange for rupees or credit card payment) Marketing